Recognising the small Ree groups in their natural representations: Finding an element of a stabiliser

 By \cite[Theorem 7]{ryba_trick}, we can use \cite{bray00} to obtain generators of the centraliser, using $\OR{1}$ field operations.
 As described in Section \ref{section:random_elements}, we can obtain uniformly random elements of its derived group.
 By Proposition \ref{psl_generation}, two random elements will generate $\PSL(2, q)$ with high probability.
 This implies that the expected time to obtain generators for $\PSL(2, q)$ is $\OR{1}$ field operations.

 By Proposition \ref{pr_psl_ovoid_action}, $Q$ is equal to $P$ with probability $2/(q(q+1))$.
-By Proposition \ref{pr_ree_ovoid_split}, $P$ has the required properties with probability $1/2$, and similarly for $Q$, so the expected time of the penultimate step is $\OR{1}$ field operations.
+In the algorithm in Section \ref{section:find_stab_element}, $P$ is given and $j$ is uniformly random, but Proposition \ref{pr_ree_ovoid_split} applies, since $\zeta_{\OV}(P)$ will then still be uniformly random.
+Hence $P$ has the required properties, with respect to the choice of $j$, with probability $1/2$, and similarly for $Q$, so the expected time of the penultimate step is $\OR{1}$ field operations.

-Since $P$ and $Q$ can be considered uniformly random and independent in Algorithm \ref{alg:find_mapping_element}, the element returned by that algorithm is uniformly random.
-Hence the element returned by the algorithm in Section \ref{section:find_stab_element} is uniformly random.
+Note that $g_1$ is chosen randomly, and the map $g_1 \mapsto g_1 g_2^{-1}$ is deterministic (when $j$ is fixed) and independent of the choice of $g_1$.
+Therefore the output of the map, \emph{i.e.} the element returned by the algorithm in Section \ref{section:find_stab_element}, is uniformly random in $G_P$.